ECP-ExaGraph/vite/README.md

                    particular process.
 Increases the distributed graph
                    creation time due to serial overheads, but may improve overall execution time.
+9. -o            : Output communities into a file.
+This option will result in Vite dumping the communities (community-per-vertex in each line, total number of lines == number of vertices) in a text file named <input-binary-file>.communities in the same path as the input binary file.

 Note: Option to update inactive vertices percentage is defined as macro ET_CUTOFF in louvain.hpp, and the default is 2%.